corgikit/pancake-document/products/prediction/README.md

 ![](../../.gitbook/assets/prediction-header.png)

-PancakeSwap Prediction is a fun and simple decentralized prediction market.
+ZexdexApp Prediction is a fun and simple decentralized prediction market.

 > ### Predict whether BNB or CAKE price will rise or fall – guess correctly to win!